 Moving on to the extended online content in this issue:

 News and Notes Online.
 In this issue, Nick Minor compiles News and Notes for the first time.
 You can read about the plumage and gender variations of Ruffs and the many uses of territoriality in the print edition.
-Then, click open the online edition to read Minor’s article on why young male Western Bluebirds might help their parents raise chicks rather than attempt to raise their own.
+Then, click here to read an extra online article on why young male Western Bluebirds might help their parents raise chicks rather than attempt to raise their own.

 Featured Photo.
 This issue includes two photo quizzes.
 The first comes in the form of Tom Johnson’s Featured Photo.
 You can read Johnson’s analysis of the photo on page 56.
 You can also join the identification conversation and offer your own input on the ABA blog.